 How do I attach Rogue Flash Gels to my flash?

 You do not need to buy expensive or bulky gel holders, or use sticky hook-and-loop to attach Rogue Flash Gels to your flash.
-Included with each kit is an elastic molded silicone band which is used to quickly attach Rogue Flash Gels to any standard shoe mount flash.
+Included with each kit is a tabbed silicone band which is used to quickly attach Rogue Flash Gels to any standard shoe mount flash.

 How Do I Use Color Correction Gels?